scrapy/scrapy/docs/topics/settings.rst

 Default: ``'DEBUG'``

 Minimum level to log.
-Available levels are: SILENT, CRITICAL, ERROR, WARNING, INFO, DEBUG, TRACE
+Available levels are: CRITICAL, ERROR, WARNING, INFO, DEBUG.
+For more info see :ref:`topics-logging`.

 .. setting:: MAIL_FROM